LaborBerlin/score-assemblies/README.md

 #### dnadiff
 Each assembly is compared with each reference and the output files will be located in `dnadiff/<reference>/<assembly>-dnadiff.report`.
 The values for `AvgIdentity` and `TotalIndels` are extracted from these files and are plotted for each reference in the files `dnadiff/<reference>_dnadiff_stats.pdf`.

 #### QUAST

 One QUAST report is generated for each reference genome, containing the results for all assemblies.
 The report files are located in `quast/<reference>/report.html`.

+#### ideel

+Open reading frames are predicted from each assembly via Prodigal and are search in the Uniprot sprot database with diamond, retaining the best alignment for each ORF.
+For each assembly, the distribution of the ratios between length of the ORF and the matching database sequence are plotted to the file `ideel/ideel_stats.pdf`.